 Please visit the Teacher Education Program for the required undergraduate professional sequence of courses, overall course outline, and other important Program requirements, guidelines, and procedures.
 Students also are strongly advised to review the Teacher Education Program Handbook.

-120 credits of coursework are required for the baccalaureate degree with a minimum 3.0 overall GPA.
-Major GPA requirements differ depending on the field of study.
+120 credits of coursework is required for the baccalaureate degree with a minimum 3.0 overall GPA.
+Major GPA requirements differ depending on field of study.
 Consult the Teacher Education Program Handbook for more information.